cpfaff/Open-Science-Thesis/README.md

 ### Use LaTeX-Class only

-If you do not like to use the complete document scaffold presented here you can also use stand along LaTeX-Class in your documents.
+If you do not like to use the complete document scaffold presented here you can also only use the LaTeX-Class as document class in your documents.
 You need to [download](http://bit.ly/1dowUNP) the class file save it next to your document tex file and then include and load it in your preamble with: